SerdarHelli/SerdarHelli/README.md

-### Hello (Hello Hello Hello)
-### Is there anybody in there?
+### Hello , Is there anybody in there?
-### Just nod if you can hear me

 I graduated from Yeditepe University as a biomedical engineer.
-I am currently Master Degree's student on Data Science and i am working as Arge Software Engineer.
+I am currently a Master's degree student in Data Science and I am working as Arge Software .